SlopeCraft/SlopeCraftDocs/docs/SlopeCraft-tutorial.en.md

 ![avatar](./assets/SlopeCraft-tutorial-images.en/page5-export-map-data-file.en.png)

-This page shows the number of rows and columns of the map corresponding to the map, the number of files and the file name of the map file to be exported.s
+This page shows the number of rows and columns of the map corresponding to the map, the number of files and the file name of the map data file to be exported.s

 #### Set initinal map serial number

-The file name of a map file is `map_i.dat`, where i is an integer greater than or equal to 0, such as `map_3.dat`. **`i` is the serial number of this map file.
-The serial number is actually the unique identifier of the map file**.
-Under normal circumstances, our generated map file should not overwrite unrelated map files, so we need to pay more attention to setting the initial serial number.
+The file name of a map data file is `map_i.dat`, where i is an integer greater than or equal to 0, such as `map_3.dat`. **`i` is the serial number of this map data file.
+The serial number is actually the unique identifier of the map data file**.
+Under normal circumstances, our generated map data file should not overwrite unrelated map data files, so we need to pay more attention to setting the initial serial number.

-Pressing F3+H in-game will allow you to view item details, **including the Id of the map item, which is the serial number of the corresponding map file**.
-The map item shown below corresponds to a map file named `map_6.dat`.
+Pressing F3+H in-game will allow you to view item details, **including the Id of the map item, which is the serial number of the corresponding map data file**.
+The map item shown below corresponds to a map data file named `map_6.dat`.

 ![avatar](./assets/SlopeCraft-tutorial-images.lang-indenpent/map-item.png)